dathanb/mars-clock/journal.md

 functions that could be composed, but that is getting a little unwieldy.
 Instead, I think I'll bundle all those functions into a single class that calculates everything.
 That'll make it easier to transmit the information around, easier to handle composition of functions, and just all around better IMO.

+OK, done with that.
+Feels a lot cleaner now, because all those calculations build on each other, so putting them all into the `MarsCalendar` constructor makes for a lot more cohesive code than pulling them into separate functions.

+OK, now time to go back to the paper and take notes.
+If we have MTC, how do we get LST?